The Design of Shrine¶ ↑

 filesystem = Shrine::Storage::FileSystem.new("uploads") filesystem.upload(file, "foo") filesystem.url("foo") #=> "uploads/foo" filesystem.delete("foo")

-A storage is a PORO which responds to certain methods:
+A storage is a PORO which implements the following interface:

 Shrine